earthly/website/blog/_posts/2023-03-20-playwright-python-api-testing.md

 ![**One broken test**]({{site.images}}{{page.slug}}/j9H6RYQ.png)
 </div>

 From the allure report, we can see one broken test.
-Clicking on the "Suites" menu on the left panel, we see the test that has failed is "test_create_a_new_repository
+Clicking on the "Suites" menu on the left panel, we see the test that has failed is `test_create_a_new_repository`.
-".

 <div class="wide">
 ![**The test that failed**]({{site.images}}{{page.slug}}/fRU0G6C.png)
 </div>

-Clicking on that failed test in allure report, we see the error message is "AttributeError: 'coroutine' object has no attribute 'status'" and the line of code that caused the error is captured.
+Clicking on that failed test in allure report, we see the error message is `"AttributeError: 'coroutine' object has no attribute 'status'"` and the line of code that caused the error is captured.

 <div class="wide">
 ![**Detailed capture message**]({{site.images}}{{page.slug}}/dnXMsv8.png)
 </div>

 `pytest` complains that the coroutine object `response_create_a_repo` does not have a `status` attribute.
-Usually, the response of the API should always have a `status` attribute, even if the API is successful and failed.
+Usually, the response of the API should always have a `status` attribute, regardless of the status of the API test.

 Taking a closer look at the definition of `response_create_a_repo` variable, we can see that we're missing the `await` keyword before the API request `create_new_repository`.
 Without the `await` keyword, `pytest` does not wait for the API request to finish, but moves on to the next line of code immediately, causing the variable `response_create_a_repo` not to have a `status` field.